An implant is a birth control method with a very low failure rate when correctly inserted by a professional health care provider.

 Implants are great for women after giving birth, smokers over the ages of 35, and women with high blood pressure.

 Yes, you do.

-You must see your doctor or healthcare provider to get an implant.
-They will do some tests before inserting the implant under your skin of your upper arm.
+You must see your doctor or healthcare provider get an implant.
+They will ask you some questions and do a history screening before inserting the implant under the skin of your upper arm.
 It can stay in place for up to three years.

-Inserting an Implant take just a few minutes.
+Inserting an Implant takes just a few minutes.
 It is painless since the procedure is done with local anesthesia.